Eris2025/awesome-flux/.github/CONTRIBUTING.md

 1. Fork the repository.
 2. Add your resource to README.md.
 Please keep the following in mind:
    - Add the link: `* [Project-name](http://example.com/) - A short description ends with a period.`
    - Add it to the relevant category.
-If you're not sure, ask in an issue.
    - Keep descriptions short and simple, but descriptive.
    - Check your spelling and grammar.
    - Make sure your text editor is set to remove trailing whitespace.